 Figure 9.
 The mesh model.

-2. Optimisation of processing time.
-Before generating the dense cloud, it is necessary to clean the sparse cloud from the points defined as "disturbing", and choose Depth Filtering values, with average quality and moderate depth filtering parameters.
-Depth Filtering mode allows you to work on abnormal values caused by noise and blurred images.
+2. Processing time optimisation.
+Before generating the dense cloud, it was necessary to clean the sparse cloud of points defined as ‘disturbing’ and choose depth filtering values based on the parameters of average quality and moderate depth.
+The Depth Filtering mode makes it possible to work on abnormal values caused by noise and blurred images.
 Dot groups are filtered and deleted so that they no longer appear on the final model.
-Metashape® implements some algorithms, which meet different requirements: Aggressive, if the detection area does not contain small significant details; Mild, if there are small details that it is important to recognize in the reconstructed scene; Moderate, generates an intermediate result compared to the previous two; Disabled, not recommended because the resulting cloud may be too noisy.
-For the present case study it was chosen to work in mild quality, given the large quantity of images, thus obtaining reasonable processing times and files that can be handled in other programs and for other workings.
-The Mild algorithm is also particularly suitable if there are small details in the model, as in our case, that are important to recognise during the scene reconstruction phases.
+Metashape® implements different algorithms for different situations: the filtering is aggressive if the detection area does not contain small significant details and mild if there are small details that are important for the reconstructed scene.
+Moderate filtering generates an intermediate result between the previous two, or the filtering can be disabled, which is not recommended because the resulting cloud may be too noisy.
+For the present case study, mild filtering was selected based on the large quantity of images, so that the processing times would be reasonable and the files could be handled in other programs and used for other purposes.
+The mild algorithm is also particularly suitable if there are small details in the model that are important to retain during the scene reconstruction phases, as was true for our case.
 An object can be described in more or less detail depending on the distance between the points used to describe it.
-The denser a cloud is, the more it is able to represent the shape of the object, the surface or the detected space faithfully to reality.
+The denser a cloud is, the more it is able to represent the shape of the object, the surface or the detected space in a manner that is faithful to reality.

 Table 2.
 Processing parameters